-The computer was not produced commercially.
-For the assembly of the computer required to acquire the necessary electronic components, to produce two printed circuit boards and mount them on all components.
-Furthermore, it was necessary to help the programmer write firmware into two chip erasable ROM , and make power supply unit, a keyboard and the computer case.
-Computer to use as a monitor household television connected via the video input.
-Many domestic TVs do not have a video input and require the installation of special module or revised scheme .
+The computer was not initially produced commercially.
+For the assembly of the computer required anyone wanting to build it to acquire the necessary chips, and to produce two printed circuit boards and then mount the components.
+Furthermore, then it was necessary to write firmware into two chip erasable ROM , and make a power supply unit, keyboard and computer case.
+The computer used a monitor with video in, or could use a modified television set.

 All Very kindly donated by Alexander Demin.
-His blog and details of his projects can be seen at http://demin.ws/english/
+His blog and details of his projects can be seen here.

 An emulator from Alender Demin is on line so that you can play with it, it is in Russian but you can soon sort it out at http://rk86.ru/ and a Catalog of programs for Radio-86RK can be found at http://rk86.ru/catalog/

 Comment on This Page

 This exhibit has a reference ID of CH32376.
 Please quote this reference ID in any communication with the Centre for Computing History.